exiang/open_hub_wiki/Installation.md

     1. Setup Redis server for faster caching (optional) or use default file cache
     1. Setup Cloudflare (optional) to use its HTTPS service
 3. Upload to web server and unzip
-4. Modify configuration files under `protected/config`, all `*.dist.php` need to copy to `*.php` and has variable in it modified according to your environment
+4. Copy `protected/dist.env` to `protected/.env`, and has variable in it modified according to your environment
 5. Make sure the following directory and all files in it are writable by server
+    * `protected/vendor`
     * `protected/runtime`
     * `protected/messages`
     * `protected/data`